Would a Rates Mitigation Scheme for Vacant Properties Trigger a Qualifying Use for Structures and Buildings Allowances?

 SBA rules allow HMRC to disregard 'insignificant' use.

-Token activity, like placing a few boxes in an office, would likely be ignored for SBA purposes, unlike for NDR where physical occupation is key.
+Token activity, like placing a few boxes in an office, carries the risk of being ignored for SBA purposes, unlike for NDR where physical occupation is key.

 5. Temporary Disuse vs Cessation

-SBA allows claims to continue during temporary disuse (e.g., between tenants).
+SBA allows claims to continue during temporary disuse (e.g., between tenants) but the past use cannot be insignificant.

 Conclusion